This workshop is organised by the NEA Radioactive Waste Management Committee and hosted by the Nuclear and Radioactive Waste Agency (ANDR), Romania.

 A safety case is a collection of safety evidence and arguments that demonstrate the safety of a management process or facility throughout its lifetime.
 While the types of data, calculations and analyses are different for demonstrating safety in various waste management processes, the approach and strategies used to structure safety cases for different back-end processes have aspects in common.

-Over the past decades, the RWMC has focussed on deep geological disposal.
+Over the past decades, the RWMC has focused on deep geological disposal.
 Noting the importance of managing radioactive waste in a holistic and sustainable manner, the RWMC issued a Vision Statement in 2016 stating that its future work focus should extend beyond deep geological disposal.
 In particular, the RWMC is considering further utilising existing IGSC expertise to gather the essential technical safety information for developing other disposal facilities (near-surface or surface disposal).

 The RWMC planned this workshop to better understand how the IGSC's experience on the topic of deep geological disposal and other disposal options can be shared in the development, use and communication of a safety case.
 The RWMC considers the IGSC experience in integrating and presenting safety evidence in a safety case, identifying and assessing the risks associated with credible scenarios, managing uncertainties, identifying improvement and corrective actions to support key decisions to developing safety cases for other disposal facilities valuable and relevant.
 Additionally, the RWMC aims to improve its understanding of the use and updating of safety cases during operations by obtaining additional input and information on how safety cases are being used in decision making and communicating with stakeholders at operating near-surface or surface disposal facilities.